-While sweet foods might feel comforting in the moment, your body will feel better overall if you’re eating food full of nourishment.
-Drug detox isn’t just about quitting an addiction.
-It’s also about replacing the bad with the good.
-And according to the U.S. National Library of Medicine, “A person with substance use is more likely to relapse when they have poor eating habits.”
+While some sweet or savory foods might feel comforting at the moment, your body will feel better overall if you’re eating food full of nourishment.
+Drug detox isn’t solely about quitting the abuse of a substance, it’s also about replacing the bad with the good.

 Why Junk Food Won’t Work

-Addiction masks some pretty serious nutritional deficiencies.
-Providing your body with those missing nutrients is going to be crucial to helping it cope with withdrawals and get back on track.
-Plus, when you’re feeling better, it’s much easier to ignore cravings.
+Addiction can make it difficult to recognize some pretty severe nutritional deficiencies.
+Providing your body with those missing nutrients like Omega-3 fatty acids and B vitamins is going to be crucial to helping it cope with withdrawals.
+In addition, when you’re feeling better it’s much easier to ignore cravings.

 While a multivitamin does help replace some nutrients if you’ve been eating poorly for a while, it can’t sustain you long-term.
-Make sure you’re getting lots of vegetables, fruits, and whole grains.
-Not only will the fiber keep your digestive system happy, but it also regulates your blood sugar.
-That means fewer mood swings, and an easier time staying on course.
+Make sure you’re getting lots of vegetables, fruits and whole grains.
+Not only will the fiber keep your digestive system functioning properly, but it also regulates your blood sugar, which means fewer mood swings and irritability.

-Yes, sugar is the far lesser of two evils.
-But many people in recovery use sugar and caffeine to keep feeling awake and alert.
-Over time, your brain will expect food to taste sweet, and the healthier foods just won’t taste as good.
-Gaining more weight than is healthy can become a problem if you’re using sugar as a substitute for your addiction.
+Many people in recovery use sugar and caffeine to keep feeling awake and alert.
+Over time, your brain will expect the food to taste sweet and the healthier foods won’t taste as good.
+Eating foods with high-sugar content can become a problem if you’re using sugar as a substitute for your addiction.

 What Your Body Needs

-- Alcoholism usually causes deficiencies in vitamin B6, thiamine, and folic acid.
-Individuals with alcoholism also often have an imbalance of fluids, electrolytes, and protein.
-All of this can lead to damage in the live and pancreas, as well as high blood pressure and seizures.
+Alcoholism usually causes deficiencies in vitamin B6, thiamine and folic acid.
+Individuals with alcoholism also often have an imbalance of fluids, electrolytes and protein.
+All of this can lead to a damaged liver and pancreas, as well as high blood pressure and seizures.

-- A recovering alcoholic will need a well-rounded diet to combat the often severe malnutrition.
-Women who have been heavy drinkers for a while will often benefit from calcium supplements as they’re at a high risk for osteoporosis.
+Someone in recovery from an alcohol use disorder will need a well-rounded diet to combat the often severe malnutrition.
+Women who have been heavy drinkers for a while will often benefit from calcium supplements because they may be at a higher risk for osteoporosis.

 Stimulants such as cocaine and methamphetamine give a high that reduces appetite and the need for sleep.
-Because of this, your body will likely need lots of liquid to combat dehydration, and all around better nutrition.
-Staying up for extended periods of time can do a number on your body, and heavy stimulant use can cause permanent memory damage.
+Because of this, your body will likely need lots of liquid to combat dehydration.
+Staying up for extended periods can cause several problems for your health and heavy stimulant abuse can cause permanent memory damage.

-Unlike other drugs, marijuana increases your appetite.
+Unlike other drugs, marijuana usually increases your appetite.
 However, this means you’ll often be eating foods high in fat and sugar.
-During detox, your focus will be on scaling back your caloric intake and finding balance with foods that nourish your body.
+During detox, your focus will be on reducing your caloric intake and finding balance with foods that nourish your body.